Arpit843/flloating-notepad/README.md

 # ✦ Floating Notepad

-A minimal, always-on-top notepad that lives above all your other windows.
-Built with Electron — transparent, frameless, and out of your way.
+A minimal, always on top notepad that lives above all your other windows.
+Built with Electron transparent, frameless, and out of your way.

 ![Electron](https://img.shields.io/badge/Electron-latest-47848F?logo=electron&logoColor=white)
 ![License](https://img.shields.io/badge/license-ISC-lightgrey)